pokeball99/awesome-minecraft/README.md

 ##Modded Clients

 - [Wurst](https://www.wurst-client.tk/) - A big and mature competitor in the world of modded clients, this one packs many hacks and client-side commands along with a nice management interface.
 Also supports additional mods. *1.8.8*
+- [KiLO](https://kiloclient.com/) - A newer but high-quality modded client without hacks (fair play).
+This one specializes in the UI/UX and integration department. *1.8.8*

 ##Resource Packs